 “He’s dead,” Llew growled through her efforts to lift him.
 “Don’t you dare be dead,” she muttered before grappling his thighs and hoisting him up and over the horse’s back.
 Thankfully, the animal was patient.

 “Yeah, but he was meant to be dead months ago.”
 The spitter.

-“Just a rumour, though, wasn’t it?
+“Just a rumour, though, weren’t it?
 I mean, we saw the fight and here’s his body.
-It’s gotta be real this time, eh?”
-A booted toe jabbed Jonas’s side.
+It’s gotta be real this time, eh?
+Good riddance to him, I say.
+Filthy Quaven.”

 “Where you taking him?”
 Spitty, again.

 Illusions held best when you let people decide for themselves what it was they saw.
 Despite her obvious Turhmosian heritage, Llew had lived most of her life across the seas in Aghacia.
 To Jonas and no doubt Llew alike, these people had an accent.
 To them, so would she.

 Llew stumbled and the horse took a sidestep, nearly pulling Jonas from its back.
 Jonas tensed his core, trying to hold his position without looking like he was holding on.
 Llew recovered and gripped Jonas’s trousers, maneuvering his leg over the animal’s neck, then yanking his head around to rest over the loin.